BlaiseMuhirwa/gladius/README.md

         Crucially, they are not objects.
 Fortis defines many different operations, including addition, multiplication, softmax, tanh, etc.
 - `Builder classes`: These define interfaces for building different networks.
-In our case, we will be only interested in implementing the transformer network, but one should not have a hard time having a recurrent neural network builder, for instance.
+In our case, we will mostly be interested in implementing the transformer network, but one should not have a hard time having a recurrent neural network builder, for instance.
         These work on top of expressions and operations and provide easy-to-use libraries.
         More discussion on builders below.